ansible-collections/community.routeros/docs/docsite/rst/api-guide.rst

           community.routeros.api:
             path: "ip address"

+        - name: Change IP address to 192.168.1.1 for interface bridge community.routeros.api_find_and_modify:
+            path: ip address
+            find:
+              interface: bridge
+            values:
+              address: "192.168.1.1/24"

-Here both tasks will use the options set for the module defaults group.
+Here all three tasks will use the options set for the module defaults group.

 Setting up encryption
 ---------------------